brh55/botkit-discord/readme.md

 This Botkit connector would not be possible without the powerful and simple library, [izy521/discord.io](https://github.com/izy521/discord.io).

-> Please Note: This is still a work in progress and I will continue to add more functionalities as I dig deeper into documentation.
+> Note this is still a work in progress and open to additional features and suggestions

 ## Usage